katatunix/polly/release/readme.md

 * The two useful actions `restart.bat` (for restarting rig) and `killminer.bat` (for killing `Claymores` miner process so the miner will be re-executed again) are also provided.
 If you are not using `Claymores`, open `killminer.bat` and replace `EthDcrMiner64.exe` with your miner process name.
 Miner process name can be seen in `Task Manager`.

 ## NoDevFee
-* The `NoDevFee` feature is based on https://github.com/Demion/nodevfee and currently only works with Stratum protocol and non-SSL pool connections.
+* The `NoDevFee` feature is based on https://github.com/Demion/nodevfee and currently only works with Stratum protocol and non-SSL `DevFee` pool connections.
-* Please make sure all of your pools (including the main one and failover ones) are non-SSL connections.
+* Open file `pools.txt` and specify all of your used pools here.
+This includes the main one and failover ones.
+The main one must be specified first.
+    * If you are using `Claymores` in dual mode, all the pools of DCR mining must be also specified.
+Make sure the main pool of ETH mining is always specified first in the file `pools.txt`.
-* If your miner uses SSL connections in its `DevFee` period, please try to avoid this behavior.
+* If your miner uses SSL connections in its `DevFee` period, please try to avoid (or mitigate) this behavior.
 For example, with `Claymores 11.1+` and `ethermine.org`:
+    * Use non-SSL pool connections (e.g., `asia.ethermine.org:4444`) for ETH mining.
     * Add `-allpools 1` to the config of `Claymores`.
-    * Open file `pools.txt` of `Polly` and specify all of your pools here.
-This includes the main one and failover ones of both ETH and DCR mining.
-The main pool of ETH mining must be speficied first.

 ## Donations
 If you love this tool, you can buy me a cup of coffee via: